The Limehouse Beast.

 These Paintings and drawings are explorations of the vast complexities of the teeming nest of the World.
 A Trauma Garden as an entangling mesh enveloping and spitting out seeds from a Lonely Planet.
 The World teems with burgeoning life in seemingly perpetual crises; these contradictions and precarious combinations drive my image making.

-Forms and figures in cracked landscapes, search crumbling buildings for something they don’t know.
+Forms sprout and figures roam splintering landscapes under crowded skies searching for something they don’t know.
 Monsters from the Id Dreaming in Public.
-It’s all a bit apocalyptic but I’m not apologetic about that.